abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ## Scope

+It's how our program's variables are organized and accessed.

+- It's the space or environment in which a variable is declared.
+There are the types of scopes:
+  1. **Global scope:** The global scope is the outermost scope.
+It's the space where variables are declared outside of functions.
+These variables are called **global variables**.
+They can be accessed from anywhere in the program.
+  2. **Function scope:** Variables declared inside a function are in the function scope.
+These variables are called **local variables**.
+They can be accessed only from inside the function.
+  3. **Block scope (ES6):** Variables declared inside a block using `let` or `const` are in the block scope.
+These variables are called **block variables**.
+They can be accessed only from inside the block.
+     - `functions` are also `block-scoped` in `strict mode`
+- Types of variables based on scope:

-- **local variables:** The interpreter creates local variables when the function is run, and removes them as soon as the function has finished its task.
-This means that:
+  1. **local variables:** The interpreter creates local variables when the function is run, and removes them as soon as the function has finished its task.
-  - If the function runs twice, the variable can have different values each time.
      - Two different functions can use variables with the same name without any kind of naming conflict
-  - without separate blocks there would be an **error**, if we use `let` with the existing variable name
-- **global variables:**: Global variables are stored **in memory** for as long as the web page is loaded into the web browser.
+  2. **global variables:**: Global variables are stored **in memory** for as long as the web page is loaded into the web browser.
 This means they take up more memory than local variables, and it also increases the risk of naming conflicts

-  - For these reasons, **you should use local variables wherever possible**
+  - For these reasons, **You should use local variables wherever possible**

+- **Scope chain:** The scope chain is the order in which the interpreter looks for variables.
+It starts from the `innermost` scope and goes all the way to the `global` scope.
+The interpreter stops as soon as it finds the variable.
+  - The process of searching for a variable's value in the scope chain is called **variable lookup (or resolution)**.

 ---

 ### Lexical scope

-> It's where the function was called (Functions are linked to the object they were defined within)
+It's where the function was **defined** (Functions are linked to the object they were defined within)

 Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.